 Boarding students who live at least two hours from campus may request a host family.
 Host families are usually day families or local boarders who wish to share their home and family experiences with a student.
 Most boarding students meet their host families at a host family dinner scheduled during the second week of school.

 7.10 House Manager and Social Chair

-Each student house has either three house parents and one house coverage affiliate or two house parents and three house coverage affiliates, who supervise all aspects of house life.
-All house parents and house coverage affiliates work within the same framework of house rules and regulations.
+Each student house has either three house faculty and one house coverage affiliate or two house faculty and three house coverage affiliates, who supervise all aspects of house life.
+All house faculty and house coverage affiliates work within the same framework of house rules and regulations.

 Students may use the free washers and dryers on campus located in the basements of Wheeler House, Admadjaja House, Hobson House, and Phelps House.
 For a fee, boarding students may sign up for laundry services through E&R Cleaners.
 Please see their website for a full list of offerings.
 There are several dry cleaners within walking distance of the school.

 Mail can be sent to students at school at the following address:

 Student mail is distributed Monday–Friday in the afternoon.
 Mail packages may be claimed in the package room in Aloian House.
 The post office is located on Walden Street in downtown Concord (978) 369-3020.